 CAA International (Computer Applications and Quantitative Methods in Archaeology) is the premier international conference on digital applications in archaeology, running continuously and publishing proceedings every year since 1973.

 CAA Australasia Inc. (registered association in NSW) was established in order to run the 2013 CAA International conference in Perth (see below).
-However, it has been dormant since then.
-It is being reinvigorated in 2017 with the help of new committee members, an active advisory group, a program of meetings, an information portal and a social media strategy.
+It is in the process of being reinvigorated since 2017 with the help of new committee members, an active advisory group, a program of meetings, an information portal and a social media strategy.

-Ian Johnson (Chair), James Flexner (Secretary), Gail Higginbottom (Treasurer), Lorna Cooper (Social Media coordinator), Benjamin Davies (Membership Secretary),
+James Flexner (Chair), Claire Reeler (Secretary), Yann Tristant (Treasurer), Simon Wyatt-Spratt (Social Media coordinator), Andrew Wilkinson (Membership Secretary),

 The most recent AGM was held on 12th April 2017 at the University of Sydney.
 Minutes will be circulated to members.
 A name change to CAA Australasia was approved and will be pursued with NSW Fair Trading, the name change has also been approved by CAA International.

-If you would like to participate in the advisory group, please email Benjamin Davies.
+If you would like to participate in the advisory group, please email James Flexner.

 CAA Conference, Perth 2013